 So, what if you could remove the process’s discovery and negotiation stages?
 What if you could present a standardized service to all prospective clients without creating a proposal every time?

 This is precisely what happens when figuring out how to productize your service.

 To productize your service, you create one or more packages for the part of the service that is identical across all projects.
 In other words, you sell an intangible product, including details of the service that are repeated in nearly every project.

 Some consultants, coaches, and agencies productize their services by creating training courses.
 Others make two or three plans for smaller or bigger bundles of services.
 For example, if you are a web design agency, you know what is involved in creating a new website.
 So, you can narrow down to two types of products:

 - Web design and development for service businesses and

 - Web design and development for eCommerce stores.

-Reducing sales costs allows you to allocate more resources to positioning, branding and promoting your product.
-Now your productized service can be sold to the whole world, not just businesses in your locale.
+Your productized service can be sold to the whole world, not just businesses in your locale.

-If creating a digital product sounds like a good strategy for growth, feel free to schedule a call with us to discuss how you can transition from being a service provider into becoming an online business owner.
+If creating a digital product sounds like a good strategy for growth, feel free to schedule a call with us to discuss how you can transition from being a service provider into an online business owner.